 Time spent in selecting, preparing and maintaining a site can result in greater cropping consistency, higher fruit quality, reduced pest pressures, increased efficiency in maintaining the vineyard, and longer vineyard life.
 Elevation, in regards to immediate surroundings, provides some protection from frosts and diseases; frosts and fogs settle in low areas first.
 Vineyards in elevated sites may escape damaging low temperatures.
 They may also dry off faster after a rain or dew, thus lessening the potential for development of certain diseases.
 Direction of slope may also impact vineyard performance.
 Vines on a south-facing slope are more prone to trunk injury from winter cold and, since they become active earlier in spring, to spring frosts.
 An east-facing slope dries off quicker than others thus lessening pressure from certain diseases.
 Soils should have a minimum rooting depth of 24 to 30 inches with good internal and surface drainage.
 Highly fertile soils are not desirable as vine growth may be excessive resulting in reduced yields, poor fruit quality and high disease potential.
 The spacing between vines and rows may be increased and the type of trellis modified to accommodate more fertile sites, however, many of the problems due to excessive vigor will still exist.
 The ideal pH of vineyard soils is in the range of 6.0 to 6.5 for American bunch and French-American hybrids and 6.5 for Vitis vinifera.
 The presence of wild grapevines near the site may increase problems with certain pests of grapes.
 Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
 The presence of wild grapevines near the site may increase problems with certain pests of grapes.
-Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
-The presence of wild grapevines near the site may increase problems with certain pests of grapes.
-Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
-Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
-Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
-Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
-Adjacent woodlands, brushy areas and power lines may be good nesting and roosting sites for birds, which can cause significant damage to crops.
+(Dave, could you review the Viticulture contents?)